SAS survival guide leadership manual

 2. Keeping your skills and experience current.

 When you find yourself in a difficult situation or caught off guard by an unexpected turn of events you will need all of your knowledge and experience ready to deal with that.
-Whether this be the right frame of mind, confidence or just the ability to make a decision on the spot, the more knowledge of your organisation you have the better equipped you will be to deal with this effectively. #notice what is going on around you, get out of the office and #connect with those around you.
+Few leadership manuals give you the specific advice you will need.
+Whether this be the right frame of mind, confidence or just the ability to make a decision on the spot, the more knowledge of your organisation you have the better equipped you will be to deal with this effectively.
+Notice what is going on around you, get out of the office and connect with those around you.

 3. Planning

 If you are trying to drive change in an organisation planning is the key to success.
-The mention of timescale is really important, demands on our time are immense and we need to respond and mange those demands effectively.
+The mention of timescale is really important, demands on our time are immense and we need to respond to and manage those demands effectively.
 In our case the emergency procedures will be staff absence, dealing with urgent student needs.
-Maybe even our own wellbeing. we should plan for high impact projects being realistic about our capabilities and the amount of time we will require to complete without exhaustion occurring.
+Maybe even our own wellbeing. we should plan for high-impact projects being realistic about our capabilities and the amount of time we will require to complete without exhaustion occurring.

 4. Working in a group.